Lockdown, passenger protocols, evacuation flights, revised passenger protocols, dry run exercises, international flight resumes in Nigeria, finally.

-We’ve compiled this FAQ to help Nigerians and visitors make the most of travels during the new normal.
+We’ve compiled this FAQ to help Nigerians and visitors make the most of their travels during the new normal.

 The Honourable Minister of Aviation had, on Thursday, confirmed the reopening of Lagos and Abuja airports for international flights on Saturday, September 5th.
 The eventual resumption comes a week after its initial schedule.

-The Nigerian Government slammed all restrictions on international commercial flights when it closed its airports March 23rd.
+The Nigerian Government slammed all restrictions on international commercial flights when it closed its airports on March 23rd.
 It will be exactly 166 days since the ban on commercial international flights in the country.

-Travellers visiting, stopping-over or departing Nigeria can make use of one of Lagos or Abuja international airports until further notice.
+Travellers visiting, stopping over or departing Nigeria can make use of one of Lagos or Abuja international airports until further notice.
 The Nigerian Civil Aviation Authority, alongside the Presidential Task Force on COVID-19 plans to make more airports available for international flights in due course.